16hayhurstm/Rosalind_Solutions/README.md

 # Rosalind Bioinformatics Challenge Solutions

-🧬 This repository contains my solutions to problems from the [Rosalind](https://rosalind.info/) platform — a collection of bioinformatics programming challenges designed to teach computational biology through hands on problem solving.
+🧬 This repository contains my solutions to problems from the [Rosalind](https://rosalind.info/) platform

+*some off these challanges were completed before I had learnt any Biopython I have added the solutions to some of the problems using Biopython commented out underneath.

 ---